-During a breast biopsy, a board certified physician draws a small tissue sample from the breast with a needle.
-A pathologist then examines the tissue for irregularities.
+During a breast biopsy, a board-certified physician draws a small tissue sample from the breast with a needle.
+A pathologist then examines the sample of breast tissue for irregularities.

-Roughly 80% of women who have a breast biopsy receive good news.
-A request for a breast biopsy doesn’t mean you have breast cancer.
+Roughly 80% of women who have a biopsy receive good news.
+A request for a biopsy doesn’t mean you have breast cancer.

 Preparation for a breast biopsy is simple.
-Notify your doctor about any medications you take, and tell them if you have had a recent illness.
-Wear loose clothing and remove jewelry.
+Notify your doctor about any medications you take, including herbal supplements.
+Also, tell them if you have had a recent illness or if you are pregnant.

 The radiologist will insert the needle into the breast.
 A vacuum attached to the needle withdraws fluid or cellular clusters into the needle for examination.
 Obtaining the tissue/fluid sample takes about 15 seconds.

 You’re done!
 The procedure from start to finish usually takes 15 to 30 minutes.